 Committed Comics is always looking for talented and driven creators.
 We are not looking for people who think this might be a fun way to occupy a month or two of their time.
 If that is you then do us both a favor and go away

-If you are looking to submit to Committed Comics then you must follow the guidelines below.
-If a submission packet is received that does not follow the guidelines laid out here it will not be reviewed and it will be discarded.
+If you are a serious creator and looking to submit to Committed Comics then follow the guidelines below.
+If a submission packet is received that does not follow the guidelines laid out here it will be tossed in the garbage.

 Contact information (Address, phone number and email address)

 Committed Comics will NOT review any digital submissions (web sites, jpg, pdfs or any other type of attachments).
 So if you contact us via social media and send your work in that way it will be ignored.

 Once you compile the above cover letter mail your submission to:

 We get quite a lot of submissions so please keep in mind that if you don't receive a response within 60 days then we can't use your talent at this point in time.

 People forget how important they are to the comic book industry.
 Yes, the market is very visually driven, but what do you think keeps the readers coming back month after month...a good story.

 A story has to be original, and the dialogue has to sound real.
 A comic with great art and a bad story usually fails and vice versa.
 The writer and the penciler have to be in perfect harmony for a series to achieve greatness.

 If you are interested in submitting to Committed Comics as a writer please write no more then a five (5) page story with a clear beginning, middle, and end.
 If you are going to use unknowns (your own creator owned characters) please ensure that there is enough description for our editorial staff to know your characters.
 DO NOT send in a five page excerpt of a longer story.
 That does not give us a clear indicator of your ability.